ruth-chirwa/ruth-chirwa/README.md

 <img src="https://media.tenor.com/2roX3uxz_68AAAAC/coding-girl.gif" width="300" align="right" alt="anime girl coding gif"/>

-Konnichiwa! 👋 I’m **Ruth**, a passionate software engineer who blends logic, creativity, and a little bit of ✨magic✨ to build efficient and beautiful systems.
+👋 I’m **Ruth**, a passionate software engineer who blends logic, creativity, and a little bit of ✨magic✨ to build efficient and beautiful systems.

 Currently crafting backends with **Python (Flask, FastAPI, Django)** and experimenting with **React & TypeScript** on the frontend.
 When I’m not coding, you’ll find me sipping coffee, sketching UI ideas, or debugging like it’s a boss fight. ⚔️